 How does it cause new hair growth?

-According to research, PTD-BM acts on the WNT signaling pathway to protect the hair follicles by inhibiting CXXC5 protein.
+According to research, PTD-BM acts on the WNT signalling pathway to protect the hair follicles by inhibiting CXXC5 protein.
 CXXC5 causes hair loss through negative regulation of the WNT pathway.
-This pathway has a cascade of protein signals which transmit the effect of PTD-DBM throughout the body to regulate cell growth and signaling.
+This pathway has a cascade of protein signals which transmit the effect of PTD-DBM throughout the body to regulate cell growth and signalling.
 WNT/β-Catenin Pathway has a central role in the regeneration of hair by wound healing and collagen deposition.
 PTD-DBM disrupts the CXXC5-Dishevelled interaction thereby activating the WNT pathway.

 A 2015 study revealed: